cvan/tweet2db/README.md

 # tweet2db

-A bot that takes a tweet and saves it in a key-value store.
+A bot that accepts data from a tweet and saves it in a key-value store.

 ## Installation